codenotary/kube-notary/README.md

 ### Metrics

 If a Prometheus installation is running within your cluster, metrics provided by `kube-notary` will be automatically discovered.
-Furthermore, you can find an example of preconfigured Grafana dashboard [here](grafana/).
+Furthermore, you can find an example of a preconfigured Grafana dashboard [here](grafana/).

 ## Configuration